 Advertise Lake Vacation Rentals

 An 89,000-acre jewel set into the landscape of Texas and Oklahoma, Lake Texoma is a sparkling wonder of deep blue water and beautiful green shores.
-With more than 6 million annual visitors, the lake is the second most popular in the United States, offering everything from water skiing to scenic nature hikes.
+With more than 6 million annual visitors, the lake offers everything from water skiing to scenic nature hikes.
 Two-thirds of Lake Texoma lies in Oklahoma.

 Before the creation of Lake Texoma by the U.S. Army Corps of Engineers, the area was a rural slice of American wilderness, with historic sites such as Fort Washita and home of future United States president Dwight D. Eisenhower.
 In 1938, the Flood Control Act authorized construction of the Denison Dam on the Red River and therefore the formation of Lake Texoma, forever altering the future of the area.
 At the time, the Denison Dam was the largest rolled, earth-filled dam and is now the 12th largest in volume in the U.S. In 1944, the dam began its job of flood control, and in 1945, the first hydroelectric turbine was put into operation.
 Today, the lake provides flood control and hydroelectric power generation, in addition to being a premier Texas-Oklahoma recreation destination.

 Oklahoma's Lake Texoma State Park is a great starting point for your lake vacation.
 Offering bicycle rentals, boat rentals, horseback riding, houseboat rentals, campsites, fishing, picnic areas, and a swim beach, the State Park is a one-stop shop for many of your lake needs.
 Drop a line into the lake and hope for the next record-setting catfish or smallmouth bass, take a dip in the refreshing lake waters, or use the park as your starting point for a day out on the lake waters.
 And if camping tickles your fancy, stay overnight and enjoy all 24 hours at Lake Texoma, watching as the stars come out and the woods come alive with nocturnal animals.